The Amsterdams: Adolessons (2009–2010)

 In October, The Amsterdams and The Mono Jacks played as opening acts for the Canadian band Handsome Furs in Control Club, Bucharest.
 Impressed by The Amsterdams, the lead singer of Handsome Furs, Dan Boeckner, agreed to collaborate with them on a song.
 Initially called "Burial Ground For Two", the song later appeared on their second studio album under the name "This Burial Ground's For Two".

 At the beginning of 2010, The Amsterdams had their first national tour, Home And Dry Tour 2010; they performed in several cities from the north-east of Romania and also in Chişinău, Moldova.

 On April 17, 2010, the band released a video for the song "Apple".
 The video, directed by Irina Stănciulescu (also known as Color Nurse), was projected during the concert held by the band on a roof above a record store in Bucharest, called Off the Record.

 In May, The Amsterdams were invited to tour with Wolf Parade as the opening act.
 The Canadian band was promoting its newest studio album.
-The Romanian band performed in Budapest, Prague, Salzburg, Bologna and Torino.
+The Romanian band performed in Budapest, Prague, Salzburg, Bologna and Turin.
 In July, The Amsterdams opened for The Cranberries at a concert in Bucharest.

 During the winter, drummer Stoica left the band.
 The remaining members eventually decided to give up the search for a new drummer and to continue as a four piece band instead.